Responsibilities of providers within the NDIS

 - provide remedies when goods and services sold fail to meet the consumer guarantees.

-Under the ACL, if something goes wrong with a service or product that has been supplied and the guarantee is not met, consumers have a right to a repair, replacement or refund for goods or to have a service fixed.
+If something goes wrong with a service or product that has been supplied and the guarantee is not met, consumers have a right to a repair, replacement or refund for goods or to have a service fixed.

 A term of a contract may be unfair if it: